amplitude/amplitude-docs/content/collections/source-catalog/en/databricks.md

     For the `Event` data type, optionally select *Sync User Properties* or *Sync Group Properties* to sync the corresponding properties **within** an event.

-2. If you selected the Event or Profiles as data type, choose the change data feed type:
+2. If you selected `Event` or `Profiles` as the data type, choose the change data feed type:

 - **Ingestion Only**: Ingest data warehouse data with Amplitude's standard enrichment services like ID resolution, property and attribution syncing, and resolving location info.
 - **Continuous Sync**: Directly mirror the data in Snowflake with insert, update, and delete operations.
 This deactivates Amplitude's enrichment services to remain in sync with your source of truth.